 Carillion, through its private finance initiative (PFI) vehicle The Hospital Company, was part way through construction of the £350m Midland Metropolitan Hospital when it went into liquidation in January 2018.
-Technical problems on the hospital, including cracked beams that had to be reconstructed, had led to substantial cost overruns, contributing to Carillion’s demise.
+Technical problems on the hospital had led to substantial cost overruns, contributing to Carillion’s demise.

 Sandwell & West Birmingham NHS Trust, the project client, finally terminated the contract with The Hospital Company on 20th July and is now seeking to complete the project with public money.
 Trust chief executive Toby Lewis said in April that Skanska was the preferred bidder to take over the project.